Skip over main navigation

 Expand

 Graham's responsible for the management of SEE including staff, funding, org development, programme development, the org's productions, and stakeholder engagement.
-First joining the org as a YTS trainee in the early 90's, he has accrued considerable experience in filmmaking, talent development and film education, and delivered a wide slate of short film, documentaries, TV programmes and client productions.
-As a filmmaker Graham’s work has screened worldwide, winning film festival and BAFTA Scotland awards, and he holds a PG Cert with distinction in Screenwriting from Screen Academy Scotland.
+First joining our previous incarnation Pilton Video as a YTS trainee in the early 90's, he has accrued considerable experience in filmmaking, talent development, and film education, and delivered a wide slate of short film, documentaries, TV programmes and client productions.
+As a filmmaker Graham’s work has screened worldwide, winning film festival, and BAFTA Scotland awards, and he holds a PG Cert with distinction in Screenwriting from Screen Academy Scotland.

 [email protected]